Did you know?

 Hastings Ndlovu, a Soweto student leader, was the first person killed in the Soweto Uprising.

-The Hector Peterson Museum in Soweto is a short way from where police opened fire on students on 16 June 1976.
+The Hector Pieterson Museum in Soweto is a short distance from where police opened fire on students on 16 June 1976 during a protest against the introduction of Afrikaans as a language of instruction in township schools.

-Events of that fateful day are remembered at the Hector Peterson Museum, the premier heritage site in Soweto.
-Situated in Orlando West on Khumalo Street, a short way from where the shootings took place, it is a two-storey red brick building with a Hector Peterson memorial on the grounds.
+Events of that fateful day are remembered at the Hector Pieterson Museum, the premier heritage site in Soweto.
+Situated in Orlando West on Khumalo Street, it is a two-storey red brick building with a Hector Pieterson memorial on the grounds.

 From this Soweto museum it is a short walk along a tree-lined avenue to the fine restaurants and Mandela House national heritage site on Vilikazi Street.